General FAQs

 Am I eligible to enroll in Hamden Adult High School?

-Yes, if you are at least 16 years old, not enrolled in any other high school program, and have an eighth grade education or can show equal competence by test performance.
+Yes, if you are at least 17 years old, not enrolled in any other high school program, and have an eighth-grade education or can show equal competence by test performance.

 • 4 units of English

-• 3 units of Social Science, including one unit of U.S. History
+• 3 units of Social Studies, including one unit of U.S. History and .5 unit of Civics

 • 3 units of Science

-You can take two courses per semester, and four courses each school year.
+Students can take two courses per term; eight courses each school year.
 Consistent attendance is a requirement at the Hamden Adult High School, and failure to conform to the regulations relative to attendance and tardiness could result in loss of credit or dismissal from the program.

 Other Credit Options

 A counselor will help you determine what transfer credits are acceptable.
 Credit will be given for courses satisfactorily completed at a public, private, or vocational school.
 You will need to bring a certified transcript of these courses and grades.
-Also, credit will be awarded for documented completion of military, industrial and other educational programs.
+Also, credit will be awarded for documented completion of military, industrial, and other educational programs.
 Credit may be granted for work experience; your employer may be asked to complete an evaluation form.
-Credit for home and family management is also an elective option.
-Independent Learning Packets are available for highly motivated students who can take materials home for study and gain credits through testing.

 NEDP FAQs